Tinnitus is a noise such as a ringing or buzzing that you can hear, but the noise does not come from outside your ear.

 - There is no definitive test for tinnitus: the diagnosis is based on what you experience.

 - Your doctor may organise a hearing test.

 - Occasionally a specialist ear doctor may do a brain scan.

 When you go to see the doctor, first they will have some questions to help them understand your tinnitus better, and to help them find the cause of it, if there is one.
 The doctor will usually examine your ears and the nerves around your face and ears.

 A hearing test is usually done.
 In the common type of hearing test, sounds of varying frequency are played to you through headphones.
 You press a button when you hear a sound.
 This results in a graph being produced which shows if you have any hearing loss and, if so, which type of hearing loss.
 Along with the hearing test, you will often have tympanometry, which is a test of the eardrum and the bones of the middle of your ear.
 A probe is placed in your ear (which feels much like when the doctor looks inside your ear), a tone is produced and the pressures changed in your ear.
 The response is then measured.

 An underlying ear problem can usually be ruled out by this examination and hearing test.

-Further tests such as a brain scan are done in a few cases, although this is not necessary for most people with tinnitus.
-For example, a brain scan may be advised if you have one-sided tinnitus and an underlying brain disorder is suspected.
+Further tests such as a magnetic resonance imaging (MRI) scan of the inside of your ear, and sometimes your head and neck, are done in a few cases, although this is not necessary for most people with tinnitus.
 In some cases, a blood test may be done.
 This might be to test to check that you don't have a problem with your thyroid gland, anaemia or diabetes if any of these are suspected.

-There are no good medications for tinnitus but many things can help.
+There are no good medications for tinnitus but many things can help (see below).